ymeine/atpackager/lib/uglifyHelpers/readme.md

 # Introduction

-As the package's name stands, here is a set of helpers for UglifyJs.
+As the package's name stands, here is a set of helpers for [UglifyJS](http://marijnhaverbeke.nl//uglifyjs).
 They aim at simplifying the use of features provided by the latter.

 ----